Kiwanis Special Games

 For Full Special Games information, visit:

-Mark your Calendar -- Special Games XL will be held at the beautiful West Valley Campus, Friday May 18, 2018.
+Special Games XL was held at the beautiful West Valley Campus, Friday May 18, 2018.
 That's right, the Games is FORTY!
-So, mark your calendar now.

-We need you there on game day.
-But we need you for more than that -- The Games is organized as a group of committees, each of which is responsible for a component of the Games' operations.
+The Games is organized as a group of committees, each of which is responsible for a component of the Games' operations.
 There is a critical need for individual Kiwanians to step up and take on one of these fun rewarding tasks.
-The need is

 Brian - email@example.com